 Brother Industries, Ltd. (BIL) participated in a priority review in line with the introduction of the PRTR system by KEIDANREN (Japan Business Federation) in 1998.
 BIL started to report the amount of chemical substances transferred and released, starting with those used at business sites in FY1997 (April 1, 1997-March 31, 1998).
 As in previous years, BIL has been making serious efforts toward managing and reporting chemical substances under PRTR Law.
-In FY2019, BIL reported the balance of chemical substances as follows.
+In FY2021, BIL reported the balance of chemical substances as follows.
 Going forward, we will continue with appropriate management and reporting of chemical substances from FY2021 onwards.

 Regarding fluorocarbons, air conditioning equipment has been managed using "the refrigerant management system" of the Japan Refrigerants and Environment Conservation Organization (JRECO) since 2015 after "the Act on Rational Use and Appropriate Management of Fluorocarbons" came into force (April 2015).
-This system enables centralized and real-time monitoring of the operating statuses of about 1,600 air conditioners at BIL in Japan.
+This system enables centralized monitoring of the operating statuses of about 1,600 air conditioners at BIL in Japan.